Active Transportation Plan

 There is absolutely no representation whatsoever for the horse community in this questionnaire.
 Please keep in mind the area residents that pay enormous taxes for the joy of living and riding in North Saanich.

-JT asked about 3 years ago
+JT asked almost 4 years ago

 Thanks for the comment.
 While the active transportation plan addresses walking and cycling, all road users, including equestrians are invited to participate in the discussion of the plan.